mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_cursor_destroy.rst

 Description
 -----------

 Frees a :symbol:`mongoc_cursor_t` and releases all associated resources.
 If a server-side cursor has been allocated, it will be released as well.
+Does nothing if ``cursor`` is NULL.